Getting older isn't necessarily a reason to give up driving.

-Thirty-three states and the District of Columbia have special provisions for mature drivers — Maryland requires a vision test for renewal starting at age 40, for example.
+Thirty-seven states and the District of Columbia have special provisions for mature drivers — Maryland requires a vision test for renewal starting at age 40, for example.
 Along with vision tests, these might include in-person license renewals, more frequent renewals and road tests, according to the Governors Highway Safety Association.

 Nondrivers have more options these days

 If it does become clear that your loved one needs to stop driving, you can help take some of the sting from the loss by helping figure out practical ways to deal with it.
 Perhaps by using online grocery delivery services, finding a friend or family member to step in and drive, or talking with a religious leader to find other ways for your loved one to get to a place of worship.